treforevans/torchMDO/README.md

 [IPython notebook](./examples/wing_aerodynamic_optimization.ipynb)

-In this example we consider a 50-dimensional nonlinear constrained optimization problem to optimize the shape of a wing to minimize induced drag, subject to a wing-area equality constraint.
+In this simple example, we consider a 50-dimensional nonlinear constrained optimization problem to optimize the shape of a wing to minimize induced drag, subject to a wing-area equality constraint.
 We also compare the performance of modern automatic differentiation to the use of (classical) finite-difference methods.